Are you passionate about engaging families and protecting children? Join our team!

 The Oregon Department of Human Services is looking for dedicated people who want to make a meaningful difference in the lives of Oregon’s most vulnerable children and families.
 Our Child Welfare Program needs your help to better protect children and engage parents and families to make positive, permanent changes in their circumstances and lives.
 If you have what it takes, we encourage you to apply!

-Careers at DHS Child Welfare
+Careers at ODHS Child Welfare

 Child Protective Services -